unplugstudio/droppy/README.md

 Simple, accessible, nested dropdow menus.
 Inspired by Bootstrap dropdowns.

-Supports TAB navigation, Space/Enter to toggle the dropdowns, Esc to close, and up/down arrow keys.
+Supports TAB navigation, Space/Enter to toggle the dropdowns, Esc to close.
 All positioning is done via CSS, so it can easily be converted to accordions / drawers for mobile users.

 *No dependencies.
-Less than 5 KB minified, less than 2 KB gzipped.*
+Less than 4 KB minified, less than 2 KB gzipped.*

 Open `demo.html` for a complete demo.